LaFamilia-jo/techteam-positions/technical-positions/senior-devops-engineer.md

 * Apply cloud (AWS, Azure, GCP) computing skills to deploy upgrades and fixes.
 * Troubleshoot production issues and coordinate with the development team to streamline code deployment.
 * Implement automation tools and frameworks (CI/CD pipelines).
 * Analyze code and communicate detailed reviews to development teams to ensure a marked improvement in applications and the timely completion of projects.
 * Collaborate with team members to improve the company’s engineering tools, systems and procedures, and data security.
 * Optimize the company’s computing architecture.
 * Conduct systems tests for security, performance, and availability.
 * Develop and maintain design and troubleshooting documentation.

-## Requiruents
+## Requirements

 * You possess a Bachelor’s degree in Computer Science, Engineering, or relevant field.
 * You have 3+ years experience as a DevOps Engineer or equivalent software-engineering role.